coronalabs/plugins-source-gamenetwork-google/docs/gameNetwork-google/request.markdown

     })

-**setInvitationRecievedListener:** Sets the listener that will be called when an invitation has been received.
+**setInvitationReceivedListener:** Sets the listener that will be called when an invitation has been received.
-Example "setInvitationRecievedListener" request:
+Example "setInvitationReceivedListener" request:

     local function requestCallback(event)
         print(event.data.roomID) -- This is the room that the invitation was from